MSc Social Research Methods and Statistics / Overview

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.

 Self-funded international applicants for this course will be required to pay a deposit of £1000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.

-- Faculty of Humanities/School of Social Sciences - Alumni Scholarship - 2016
+- Faculty of Humanities/School of Social Sciences - Manchester Alumni Scholarship Scheme

-- School of Social Sciences - MSc Social Research Methods and Statistics Scholarship - 2016
+- School of Social Sciences - MSc Social Research Methods and Statistics Scholarship - 2019

 Courses in related subject areas